forrestjgq/lsp/thread/pwpt/pthread.md

 The most common and general way to synchronize between threads is to ensure that all memory accesses to the same (or related) data are "mutually exclusive."
 That means that only one thread is allowed to write at a time-others must wait for their turn.
 Pthreads provides mutual exclusion using a special form of Edsger Dijkstra's semaphore [Dijkstra, 1968a], called a mutex.
 The word mutex is a clever combination of "mut" from the word "mutual" and "ex" from the word "exclusion."

 Experience has shown that it is easier to use mutexes correctly than it is to use other synchronization models such as a more general semaphore.
-It is also easy to build any synchronization models using mutexes in combination with condition variables (we'll meet them at the next corner, in [[Section 3.](#3.)3](#3.3)).
+It is also easy to build any synchronization models using mutexes in combination with condition variables (we'll meet them at the next corner, in [Section 3.3](#3.3)).
 Mutexes are simple, flexible, and can be implemented efficiently.

 The programmers' bailing bucket is something like a mutex (Figure 3.1).
 Both are "tokens" that can be handed around, and used to preserve the integrity of the concurrent system.
 The bucket can be thought of as protecting the bailing critical section-each programmer accepts the responsibility of bailing while holding the bucket, and of avoiding interference with the current bailer while not holding the bucket.
 Or, the bucket can be thought of as protecting the invariant that water can be removed by only one programmer at any time.

-Synchronization isn't important just when you modify data.
-You also need synchronization when a thread needs to read data that was written by another thread, if the order in which the data was written matters.
-As we'll see a little later, in [[Section 3.](#3.)4](#3.4), many hardware systems don't guarantee that one processor will see shared memory accesses in the same order as another processor without a "nudge" from software.

 <div align="center">
 ![**FIGURE 3.1** Mutex analogy](./img/fig3.1.png)
 </div>

+Synchronization isn't important just when you modify data.
+You also need synchronization when a thread needs to read data that was written by another thread, if the order in which the data was written matters.
+As we'll see a little later, in [Section 3.4](#3.4), many hardware systems don't guarantee that one processor will see shared memory accesses in the same order as another processor without a "nudge" from software.

 Consider, for example, a thread that writes new data to an element in an array, and then updates a **max\_index** variable to indicate that the array element is valid.
 Now consider another thread, running simultaneously on another processor, that steps through the array performing some computation on each valid element.
 If the second thread "sees" the new value of **max\_index** before it sees the new value of the array element, the computation would be incorrect.
 This may seem irrational, but memory systems that work this way can be substantially faster than memory systems that guarantee predictable ordering of memory accesses.
 A mutex is one general solution to this sort of problem.
 If each thread locks a mutex around the section of code that's using shared data, only one thread will be able to enter the section at a time.

 Figure 3.2 shows a timing diagram of three threads sharing a mutex.
 Sections of the lines that are above the rounded box labeled "mutex" show where the associated thread does not own the mutex.
 Sections of the lines that are below the center line of the box show where the associated thread owns the mutex, and sections of the lines hovering above the center line show where the thread is waiting to own the mutex.

+<div align="center">
+![**FIGURE 3.2** Mutex operation](./img/fig3.2.png)
+</div>

 Initially, the mutex is unlocked.
 Thread 1 locks the mutex and, because there is no contention, it succeeds immediately-thread l's line moves below the center of the box.
 Thread 2 then attempts to lock the mutex and, because the mutex is already locked, thread 2 blocks, its line remaining above the center line.
 Thread 1 unlocks the mutex, unblocking thread 2, which then succeeds in locking the mutex.
 Slightly later, thread 3 attempts to lock the mutex, and blocks.
 Thread 1 calls **pthread\_mutex\_trylock** to try to lock the mutex and, because the mutex is locked, returns immediately with EBUSY status.
 Thread 2 unlocks the mutex, which unblocks thread 3 so that it can lock the mutex.
 Finally, thread 3 unlocks the mutex to complete our example.

-<div align="center">
-![**FIGURE 3.2** Mutex operation](./img/fig3.2.png)
-</div>

 <span id="3.2.1"> </span>
 ### 3.2.1 Creating and destroying a mutex